teddy-ambona/kind-e2e/kind-e2e.md

  > If you see "no healthy upstream" while trying to access the web-app, wait for a couple of seconds until the app is up and running and that should work.
  > Create custom dashboard on Grafana
  > automatically open jaeger/grafana/website after cluster creation
- > Add spans in slow endpoint to simulate nested functions
  > Add a note on the fact that you need to add the "app" label to your deployments for the istio graphs to work
  > add istio diagram https://istio.io/latest/docs/ops/deployment/architecture/
    > explain what envoy and istiod are